mastreips/v2/week08/hw/README.md

 Questions:
 1. Image annotations require the coordinates of the objects and their classes; in your option, what is needed for an audio annotation?

+Since audio waveform data is a timeseries, audio annotation requires a start timestamp, a stop timestamp and an associated label (classification).
+It may also be possible to separate multiple, overlapping waveforms by channel or frequency, in which case the audio annotation would require the specific channel and/or frequency as filters.

 ## What to turn  in
 ### Part 1
 1. A zip or tar file of your annoations.